 Despite Kevin’s strong work commitment to the Busselton Community, he and Diana were keen to undertake a test planting with the vine cuttings they had requested from the Swan River Research Station.
-In 1966, in partnership with Geoff and Sue Juniper, Diana and Kevin planted the first vines.
+In 1966, they initiated and coordinated the planting of the first vines in collaboration with friends and colleagues.
 Unfortunately however, whilst Kevin and Di were away, due to a misunderstanding, these fledgling vines were sprayed with a poison and subsequently pulled out of the ground without their knowledge.
-This parcel of land later became Juniper Estate.

 In 1971 Kevin and Diana again undertook vine planting, this time on their own land in Wilyabrup, where the current vineyard still operates today.
 In 1995, the adjacent Mangan Vineyard was planted and farmed biodynamically by the Cullen Estate.
 The two estates contribute exclusively to the Cullen vintages every year.